edaplayground/eda-playground/docs/settings.rst

 The following libraries are available:

 * UVM 1.1d
+* OVM 2.1.2

 Other Libraries
 ---------------

 When testbench language is *Verilog/SystemVerilog*, other Verilog libraries can be used for both the design and testbench.
-These libraries may be used along with UVM.
+These libraries may be used along with UVM/OVM.
 Multiple libraries may be selected at the same time.
 *Ctrl+Click* to select multiple libraries.
 Available libraries:

 * OVL 2.7